MinghuiChen43/awesome-deep-phenomena/README.md

 ### Neural Collapse 2022

+- Grokking phase transitions in learning local rules with gradient descent. [[paper]](https://arxiv.org/abs/2210.15435)
+  - Bojan Žunkovič, Enej Ilievski.
+  - Key Word: Tensor Network; Grokking; Many-Body Quantum Mechanics; Neural Collapse.
+  - <details><summary>Digest</summary> We discuss two solvable grokking (generalisation beyond overfitting) models in a rule learning scenario.
+We show that grokking is a phase transition and find exact analytic expressions for the critical exponents, grokking probability, and grokking time distribution.
+Further, we introduce a tensor-network map that connects the proposed grokking setup with the standard (perceptron) statistical learning theory and show that grokking is a consequence of the locality of the teacher model.
+As an example, we analyse the cellular automata learning task, numerically determine the critical exponent and the grokking time distributions and compare them with the prediction of the proposed grokking model.
+Finally, we numerically analyse the connection between structure formation and grokking.

 - Imbalance Trouble: Revisiting Neural-Collapse Geometry. [[paper]](https://arxiv.org/abs/2208.05512)
   - Christos Thrampoulidis, Ganesh R. Kini, Vala Vakilian, Tina Behnia.
   - Key Word: Neural Collapse; Class Imbalance.